 “Why must you make fun of me?” she cried, her glance resting on him for a moment with the conviction that the Yung-tse whom she had loved had turned into someone quite vulgar and loathsome….Flinging her book on the bed, Tao-ching turned her back on him contemptuously.

 Tao-ching arranges to hide Chia-chuan, on the run from the police, at her home.
 She cannot do this, however, without Yung-tse’s knowledge.
-In deft socialist-realist style, the author paints a telltale visual contrast between the two men in their encounter, the calm revolutionary and the anemic and agitated reactionary: “Chia-Chun looked quietly at Yung-tse’s bony, stooping shoulders — in his agitation he had not even troubled to take off his hat and the shadow of his head on the wall was like a large black mushroom, his lanky body representing the stalk.”
+In deft socialist-realist style, the author paints a telltale visual contrast between the two men in their encounter, the calm revolutionary and the anemic and agitated reactionary: “Chia-Chun looked quietly at Yung-tse’s bony, stooping shoulders—in his agitation he had not even troubled to take off his hat and the shadow of his head on the wall was like a large black mushroom, his lanky body representing the stalk.”
 Tao-ching quickly divorces Yung-tse, but not before he betrays Chia-chuan to the police.
-He is soon arrested and killed in captivity, and tragically they are not able to consummate their love.
+He is soon arrested and executed in captivity, and tragically they are not able to consummate their love.
 But he is the chief inspiration that sparks her political consciousness and provides the driving force for the remainder of the narrative.
-And it hardly bothers the author that the bulk of the novel is devoted to the rapidly developing political events rather than a love story, for “how can love compare with our revolutionary cause?”
+And it hardly bothers the author that the narrative is thenceforth devoted to the rapidly developing political events rather than the love story of its former half, for “how can love compare with our revolutionary cause?”

-Unlike Lotus and Bing, who are left drifting and unmoored from any political cause, Tao-ching understands she is no longer “an isolated individual” but “a fearless fighter in the vanguard to liberate her country and people.”
+Unlike the protagonists in Lotus who are left drifting and unmoored from any political cause, Tao-ching understands she is no longer “an isolated individual” but “a fearless fighter in the vanguard to liberate her country and people.”
 Having joined a community of fellow activists and progressives, she is energized.
 This animates the narrative and suffuses the dialogue with intensity, purpose and fascination.
 As Shu-hsiu, a young revolutionary girl mentored by Tao-ching, announces, “‘You want to know where I’m going?
 You’ll never guess!
-The Party has agreed to my request — I’m to stop studying and go to a factory to work with the factory hands.
+The Party has agreed to my request—I’m to stop studying and go to a factory to work with the factory hands.
 Can you believe it?
 I’m going to be among workers!’
 Excitement had made her almost incoherent.”

 The gripping experience of reading The Song of Youth clarifies what’s missing from Zhang Lijia’s Lotus.
-She didn’t get the male protagonist Bing quite right, failing to imbue this halfhearted aesthete and drifter with sufficient purpose, whereas she might have developed him into a strong, motivational figure and thereby transformed the story into a more consequential novel.
-What the author should have done, that is, was to inject her hero and heroine with political inspiration, what needed to be done and what action to take: namely the launching of a campaign to banish the sex trade from China, starting with grassroots organizing at the local level and eventual mobilization of the masses.
+She didn’t get the male protagonist Bing quite right, failing to imbue this halfhearted aesthete and drifter with energy and spirit, whereas she might have developed him into a motivational figure, a model revolutionary, and thereby transformed the story into a more consequential novel.
+What is missing in the hero and heroine is political inspiration, the knowledge of the one action that needed to be taken: the launching of a campaign to banish the sex trade from China, starting with grassroots organizing at the local level and eventual mobilization of the masses.
 Then the problem of the trajectory of their relationship would have been solved.
-No longer the central preoccupation of the story, it would have disappeared into the background, as the focus shifted to the larger of event of women’s emancipation from prostitution.
+No longer the central preoccupation of the story, it would have disappeared into the background.

 * * *